- $8.5 Billion Recovered

 Arkansas residents diagnosed with mesothelioma can face complex legal processes when filing a claim in the state.
 Arkansas mesothelioma lawyers specialize in asbestos cases, understand how the state’s laws and procedures may impact cases and can help guide families seeking compensation.

-Experienced asbestos lawyers know Arkansas’s legal system.
+Get Help NowExperienced asbestos lawyers know Arkansas’s legal system.
 They have experience filing asbestos lawsuits that fulfill the state’s requirements and guiding families through the process.
-Top lawyers in Arkansas can help manage paperwork, procedures and all aspects of building a successful case.
+Top lawyers in Arkansas can manage paperwork, court procedures and other parts of building a successful case.

-People in Arkansas who worked at sites known for asbestos exposure are at higher risk of developing asbestos-related diseases.
+People in Arkansas who worked at sites known for exposure are at higher risk of developing asbestos-related diseases.
 Older construction sites, military bases, power plants, factories and schools are all higher-risk buildings.
-Those living near these sites can also be at higher risk of exposure.
+Those living near these sites can also be at higher risk of asbestos exposure.

 According to an EPA review, asbestos was known to be contained within destroyed buildings at Fort Chaffee.
 The EPA allowed the Fort Chaffee building to be demolished.
 The control method was new and hadn’t been tested or agency-approved.